iamthepanda/CodingPractice/README.md

 # CodingPractice
-I will attempt to solve various coding problems
+We will attempt to solve various coding problems collaboratively